 - Staff involved with the public will provide the Census Bureau's "I Speak" language cards at workshop and public meeting sign-in tables.
 Staff will be able to identify language needs in order to match them with available services.
-These cards will be made available at the MPO Office; - The MPO will develop partnerships with local agencies, organizations, law enforcement, colleges/universities, local school districts and social service agencies to inform LEP individuals of MPO services and the availability of language assistance; - The MPO will begin to accommodate the cost of translating programs by providing fact sheets, flyers and brochures; - Initiate providing Executive Summaries of major programs, such as the Unified Planning Work Program, Transportation Improvement Program, Public Involvement Plan and Long Range Transportation Plan, and any other key document available in Spanish.
-To accommodate the cost, the MPO will provide these summaries in formats such as fact sheets, flyers, newsletters, and brochures, capturing the significant points; - Provide Spanish language outreach materials from other organizations including federal, state, and local transportation agencies when possible; - The MPO is looking into the Language Line Interpreter Services and will implement in the future if it is considered a cost effective service to provide; - The MPO has installed the Google Translate program http://translate.google.com on every page of the website.
+These cards will be made available at the MPO Office; - The MPO will develop partnerships with local agencies, organizations, law enforcement, colleges/universities, local school districts and social service agencies to inform LEP individuals of MPO services and the availability of language assistance; - The MPO will begin to accommodate the cost of translating programs by providing fact sheets, flyers and brochures; - Initiate the development of Executive Summaries of major programs, such as the Unified Planning Work Program, Transportation Improvement Program, Public Involvement Plan and Long Range Transportation Plan, and any other key document available in Spanish.
+To accommodate the cost, the MPO will provide these summaries in formats such as fact sheets, flyers, newsletters, and brochures, capturing the significant points; - Provide Spanish language outreach materials from other organizations including federal, state, and local transportation agencies when possible; - The MPO will install the Google Translate program http://translate.google.com on every page of the website.
 The use of this will allow users to view HTML content in other languages.
-It is understood this is not a perfect system but it will provide enough information for an LEP individual or group to make contact to the MPO for comments or questions; - Efficient Transportation Decision Making (ETDM) allows for the identification of readily apparent effects and evaluation of the likelihood of potential sociocultural effects within a project area during the early phases of the transportation planning process, prior to the project entering the FDOT Work Program;
+It is understood this is not a perfect system, but it will provide enough information for an LEP individual or group to make contact to the MPO for comments or questions; - Efficient Transportation Decision Making (ETDM) allows for the identification of readily apparent effects and evaluation of the likelihood of potential sociocultural effects within a project area during the early phases of the transportation planning process, prior to the project entering the FDOT Work Program;

-- Conduct a survey of LEP persons by coordinating with local community organizations; - Ensure public meetings have access by public transportation; - Weigh the demand for language assistance against the MPO's financial resources; - Will consider cost effective practices for providing language services; - State in outreach documents that language services are available from the agency free of charge; - Communicate through press releases, announcements at community meetings, website, signs, and handouts; and - The MPO currently has one staff member who is fluent in Spanish.
+- Ensure public meetings have access by public transportation; - Weigh the demand for language assistance against the MPO's financial resources; - Will consider cost effective practices for providing language services; - State in outreach documents that language services are available from the agency free of charge with sufficient advance notice: and - Communicate through press releases, announcements at community meetings, website, signs, and handouts.